-Since being named King’s Director of Athletics in June 2011, David Hicks has guided the Tornado through a period of tremendous success during King’s first two years as NCAA Division II and Conference Carolinas members, with Tornado student-athletes achieving tremendous levels of success both on the fields and in the classroom.
+Since being named King University’s Director of Athletics in June 2011, David Hicks has guided the Tornado through a period of tremendous success in both competition and the classroom.

-For the 2012-13 academic year, Tornado student-athletes maintained a 3.09 cumulative GPA, with a Conference Carolinas-leading 413 student-athletes named to the Conference Carolinas Presidential Honor Roll for the Fall and Spring semesters combined.
-A total of 212 student-athletes ended the year with a cumulative GPA of 3.0 or higher, with 159 of those earning a 3.5 or higher and 29 with a perfect 4.0 GPA.
-Of the 24 Tornado varsity teams, 16 posted a 3.0 or higher team GPA.
+For the 2015-16 academic year, a total of 398 Tornado student-athletes were named to the Conference Carolinas Presidential Honor Roll for the fall and spring semesters combined.
+A total of 212 student-athletes ended the year with a cumulative GPA of 3.0 or higher, with 115 of those earning a 3.5 or higher.
+Of the 25 Tornado varsity teams, 19 finished the year with a 3.0 or higher cumulative team GPA.

-In addition, four student-athletes were named Conference Carolinas Academic Athletes of the Year for their respective sport, and the Tornado had 55 student-athletes named to Conference Carolinas All-Academic Teams.
-The Division II Athletic Directors’ Association awarded 74 King student-athletes with their Academic Achievement Award, for juniors and seniors achieving a 3.5 GPA or higher.
+In addition, three student-athletes were named Conference Carolinas Scholar Athletes of the Year for their respective sports, and the Tornado had 59 student-athletes named to Conference Carolinas All-Academic Teams.
+The Division II Athletic Directors’ Association awarded 59 King student-athletes with their Academic Achievement Award, for juniors and seniors achieving a 3.5 GPA or higher.
 King also had eight CoSIDA Academic All-District and two CoSIDA Academic All-Americans in 2015-16.

 On the fields and courts, the Tornado were equally successful during the 2015-16 year.
 The women’s soccer team hosted the first Conference Carolinas tournament game in school history, and women’s volleyball team won the Conference Carolinas North Division for the third consecutive year with either a conference or division championship.
 In addition, men’s cross country and women’s basketball each finished as Conference Carolinas runners-up.